Fiserv/firstvision-apac/docs/APIs/Card-Management/Update-Issue-Reissue-Delivery-Option.md

 # Update Issue Reissue Delivery Option

-This service is used to update the issue and re-issue delivery options on Payment Card Number.
+This API is used to update the issue and re-issue delivery options for a given Payment instrument Id.

 ## Endpoint